isatyamks/neural_network/README.md

 ---

 **Enjoy building and experimenting with your own neural network!** If you have any questions or encounter any issues, feel free to open an issue or submit a pull request.

+---

+## Acknowledgements

+Special thanks to [@sentdex](https://github.com/Sentdex) for the amazing tutorials on building neural networks from scratch, which greatly helped in understanding and implementing this project.